pcbrendel/pcbrendel.github.io/_background_series/6_misclassification_tutorial.md

 ---
 title: Adjustment for Exposure Misclassification
-subtitle: by Paul Brendel
 ---

 ### Full code used in this analysis is available [here](https://github.com/pcbrendel/biasanalysis)